Second Quantization for the Kepler Problem: Introduction

 In what follows we start with the quantum Kepler problem described in terms of the 3-sphere, and then carry out \emph{second quantization} to treat multi-electron atoms, also bringing the electron's \emph{spin} into the picture.
 These two novel features are linked: only by treating electrons as identical spin-$\hf$ particles can we obtain the usual picture where, thanks to the Pauli exclusion principle, at most two electrons occupy each orbital.

 We begin in Section \ref{sec:spinless} by reviewing Fock's $S^3$ description of bound states of the hydrogen atom.
 This treatment ignores the electron's spin, which we introduce in Section \ref{sec:spin}.
-In Section \ref{sec:geometry} we introduce spin and express the Hamiltonian for bound states of the hydrogen atom with spin-$\hf$ electron in terms of the Dirac operator on $S^3$.
+In Section \ref{sec:geometry} we express the Hamiltonian for bound states of the hydrogen atom with spin-$\hf$ electron in terms of the Dirac operator on $S^3$.
 We also give a quaternionic description of these bound states.
 In Section \ref{sec:einstein} we reinterpret these bound states as states of a massless chiral spin-$\hf$ particle in the Einstein universe.
 In Section \ref{sec:second} we apply second quantization, showing how states of multi-electron atoms correspond to states of a massless chiral spin-$\hf$ free quantum field on the Einstein universe.
-Finally, in Section \ref{sec:aufbau} we describe a modified Hamiltonian for this quantum field that makes its energy eigenstates line up with the structure of the periodic table, at least approximately.
+Finally, in Section \ref{sec:aufbau} we describe a modified Hamiltonian for this quantum field that makes the lowest-energy $N$-particle state approximately follow the rules summarized by the periodic table---the so-called `Madelung rules'.